yukinagai/de-stress/README.md

 ## How to use

-1. Put the bath suits on (and may need to wear vital sensors)
+1. Put on bath suits (and may need to wear vital sensors)
 2. Pour hot/warm water through the tubes.
 3. Enjoy the bath!
     * If you feel hot, the fan will cool down your head